mdcdi1315/mdcframework/README.md

  You can compile it with the `dotnet build` command or using the bundled Visual Studio solution.

- See why again the `System.Resources.Extensions` caused for one last time a problem when the `dotnet build` command was used [here](http://github.com/mdcdi1315/mdcframework/blob/dev/BuildBehavior.md).

- __NOTE!!!__ The xxhash.dll and zstd.dll can only work in 64-Bit Unicode machines and cannot be used in any other machine architectures.
+ __NOTE!!!__ The xxhash.dll and zstd.dll can only work in 64-Bit Windows Unicode machines and cannot be used in any other machine architectures.

 ## What it includes?
 The project includes operations related to: